A Used Car Buyer's Guide

 Under most circumstances you cannot return the car only because you have changed your mind.
-While products sold to you at home may be returned within 3 days if you change your mind, Maine law does not allow a "cooling off" period for sales taking place outside of the home, such as used cars purchased from a dealer.
+While products sold to you at home (door to door) may be returned within 3 days if you change your mind, Maine law does not allow a "cooling off" period for sales taking place outside of the home, such as used cars purchased from a dealer.

 I put a deposit on a used car but did not take delivery.
 Is the dealer required to return my deposit if I change my mind?

 It depends on the dealer's policy.
 While Maine law does not require that the deposit be returned, it does require the dealer to provide you with a written copy of its deposit policy.
 Therefore, it is important to ask about the deposit policy and read all documents carefully before you place a deposit on a used car.

 What does the dealer have to tell me about a car that I wish to purchase?